 - Click the ellipsis menu next to the workflow name.

-- Click Edit with web-based editor, which will open the Tool Editor.
-Alternatively click Edit with Rabix Composer to edit the tool with our desktop editor - learn more.
+- Click Edit, which will open the Tool Editor.
+Alternatively select Edit with Rabix Composer to edit the tool with our desktop editor - learn more.

 Copying a public workflow

 If the workflow you want to edit is a public workflow, you should first copy it to your project.

 - Click on a tool whose parameters you want to be able to edit with each execution.